desihub/desiutil/doc/desiInstall.rst

 -----------------

-desiInstall will scan the module file identified in the previous stage, and will module load any dependencies found in the file.
+desiInstall will scan the module file identified in the previous stage, and will module load any dependencies found in the file.  desiInstall will purge modules whose name contains ``-hpcp`` if it detects it is not running at NERSC.
+Similarly, it will purge modules *not* containing ``-hpcp`` if it detects a NERSC environment.

 Configure Module File
 ---------------------